Dynatrace/dynatrace-api/metric-example/query-by-example.md

 Most metrics use entities in at least one dimension.
 The metric for Apdex split by operating system and version has two entity dimensions and one string dimension, namely the application (primary entity) being measured and the operating system (secondary entity) and version (string) for which the data is valid.

 When we wish to only obtain data for a specific application, of which we know the name, we may use a scope expression with the `entity` predicate.
 We cannot use the same technique to instead filter operating systems by name, since scopes do not apply to secondary entities, but we may filter secondary entities by name using a transformer chain.
-For this, we use a combination of `:name`s and `:filter`.
+For this, we use a combination of `:names` and `:filter`.

 Accessing the descriptor of `builtin:apps.other.apdex.osAndVersion`, we find out the names of the individual dimensions.
 The dimension `dt.entity.os` contains unique IDs for operating systems, but we do not know what the formal ID of iOS is, we only know that its name is `"iOS"`.
 To `:filter` against the display name version of `dt.entity.os`, we first append the transformer `:names` to the metric key, giving us the new dimensions `dt.entity.os.name` and `dt.entity.device_application.name`.
 As a next step, we can filter out the applications with name iOS.
 We end up with the following transformer chain:
 ```